usgs-bis/bad-neighbor-invasives/README.md

 # then run
 devtools::install_github("usgs-bis/bad-neighbor-invasives")
 ```

+### Get Started

+There are several notebooks outlining various aspects of the project.
+All of the analysis and results in the notebooks are self-contained and can be generated running the code chunks in the `.Rmd` versions of the notebooks, in the order they are presented within each notebook.

+The HTML verisons of the notebooks are pre-rendered versions of the code notebooks with the `.Rmd` extensions.
+The results and graphics should already be rendered in the html.
+If that’s not the case, the notebook should be run by running *all* the code chunks (Mac keyboard: option-command-R; windows keyboard: option-control-R).

+The notebooks are all meant to stand alone to describe different elements of development or illustrate the analysis.
+Thus each notebook can be run without the others and are organized as follows:

+1) 1_bap_bad_neighbor_analysis.rmd (.html) documents the overall project and provides a results from the Bad Neighbor analysis for several taxonomic groups.
+This notebook should be considered the main notebook;

+2) 2_bap_bad_neighbor_development_notes.Rmd (.html) documents the development of the functions used in the package and provides example input/output.
+This notbook should be used for anyone interested in the background of the developent;

+3) 3_grouped_species_notes.Rmd (.html) documents the development of informal taxonomic groups like tree/shrub from formal taxonomic Families.

+### R Code

 This work is R-based.
 The **DESCRIPTION** file contains all the information about the R version and library dependencies.